 - See also

-A gauge is typically used to visualize single-valued metrics, such as the total revenue for the year-to-date.
+A gauge is typically used to visualize metrics having a single value, such as the total revenue for the year-to-date.
 In other words, a gauge displays one or more measures from a single row, and is not designed to display multiple rows of data.